MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-Once Miniconda is installed in WSL, create an environment using Python named “directml” and activate it through the following commands.
+Once Miniconda is installed in WSL, create an environment using Python named *directml*, and activate it through the following commands.

 > [!NOTE]
 > In the commands below, we use Python 3.6.
 However, the tensorflow-directml package works in a Python 3.5, 3.6 or 3.7 environment.